Voice Case Information System (VCIS)

 Obtaining Copies of Documents

-Public terminals are located in each Clerk’s Office.
-Viewing information is free; the cost to print information from the public terminal is $.10 per page.
+Public terminals are located in each clerk’s office.
+Viewing information is free; the cost to print information from the public terminals is $.10 per page.

-The current charge for photocopies is $.50 per page.
+Once the request is received, the clerk’s office will calculate the total fees owed and inform the requesting party by phone or email.
+The fee to obtain a copy of a document is $.50 per page.
 The court does not accept personal checks or cash.
-Copy fees must be paid by corporate check, attorney account check, certified check or money order.
-Fees may also be made online using the court’s payment portal.
-There is a minimum charge of $.50 when using the online payment portal.
+Copy fees must be paid by corporate check, attorney trust account check, certified check or money order.
+Fees may also be paid online using the court's payment portal.
+There is a minimum charge of $.50 when using the payment portal.

 Obtaining Certified Copies of Documents or Obtaining Exemplification Certificates

-Because the documents being certified are sworn to be a true copy by the Clerk, requesting parties may not provide a copy of the document to be certified.
+Because the documents being certified or exemplified are sworn to be a true copy by the clerk, requesting parties need not provide a copy of the documents to be certified or exemplified.

-Upon receipt of the request, the Clerk’s Office will determine the total amount of the fees due and notify the requesting party by phone or email.
-Certification, exemplification, and photocopy fees may be made online using the court’s payment portal or by corporate check, attorney account check, certified check, or money order.
-The court does not accept personal checks or cash.
+Once the request is received, the clerk’s office will calculate the total fees owed and inform the requesting party by phone or email.
+The fees for certified copies and exemplification certificates can be paid online through the court's payment portal or by corporate check, attorney trust account check, certified check, or money order.
+Personal checks and cash are not accepted by the court.

-Upon completion, certified copies and exemplification certificates can be picked up at the Clerk’s Office or mailed.
+Upon completion, certified copies and exemplification certificates can be picked up at the clerk's office or mailed to the requesting party.

 IMPORTANT NOTICE OF RESTRICTING PUBLIC ACCESS TO DOCUMENTS FILED PRIOR TO DECEMBER 1, 2003: